Your cookie preferences

 Fixed price gas and electricity tariffs guarantee that their unit rates won't go up or down.
 This is attractive because it offers price certainty against an unpredictable energy market.

-Fixed rate energy plans also sometimes include an early exit fee, which you will have to pay if you decide to switch tariff before the end of your contract.
+Fixed rate energy plans sometimes include an early exit fee, which you will have to pay if you decide to switch tariff before the end of your contract.

 Fixed energy deals can be a gamble.
 If energy prices rise, you stand to make some big savings against a standard variable tariff.
 If they don't, you could end up paying over the odds and be faced with an early exit fee should you decide to switch.